St. Clair BOE has special called meeting to approve personnel matters

-ASHVILLE – The St. Clair County School System continues to put employees in place as the new school year is only a few weeks from starting.
+ASHVILLE – The St. Clair County school system continues to put employees in place as the new academic year draws closer.

-New hires: Paul Homas Hawk, Ashville High, Social studies teacher; Kiesha Lynn Brooks, Ashville Middle, custodian; Melanie Denise Haynes, ECTC, business education; Kevin L. Self, ECTC, HVAC; Pam Darlene Tombrello, Margaret Elementary, CNP; Fredrick Demetrius Scott, Moody High, assistant principal; Daniel C. Davidson, Moody High, math teacher; April R. Nesmith, Moody High, special education teacher; Garrett Edward Dempsey, Moody Middle, special education aide; Michael Cory Williams, Ragland High, fourth grade teacher; Kenneth L. Brown, Ragland High, special education teacher; Teresa H. Ratcliffe, Springville High, CNP; and Dana Allison Davis, Springville Middle, computer teacher.
+New hires: Paul Hawk, Ashville High, social studies teacher; Kiesha Lynn Brooks, Ashville Middle, custodian; Melanie Denise Haynes, Eden Career Technical Center, business education; Kevin L. Self, ECTC, HVAC; Pam Darlene Tombrello, Margaret Elementary, CNP; Fredrick Demetrius Scott, Moody High, assistant principal; Daniel C. Davidson, Moody High, math teacher; April R. Nesmith, Moody High, special education teacher; Garrett Edward Dempsey, Moody Middle, special education aide; Michael Cory Williams, Ragland High, fourth-grade teacher; Kenneth L. Brown, Ragland High, special education teacher; Teresa H. Ratcliffe, Springville High, CNP; and Dana Allison Davis, Springville Middle, computer teacher.

-Voluntary transfers: Meghan Nicole Duren, from special education teacher at Odenville Middle to special education teacher at Ashville High; Sawyer Thomas Merritt, from social studies teacher at Odenville Middle to social studies teacher at Ragland High; and Corey Allen Young, from bus driver transport Moody Jr. High to bus driver transport SCCHS.
+Voluntary transfers: Meghan Nicole Duren, from special education teacher at Odenville Middle to special education teacher at Ashville High; Sawyer Thomas Merritt, from social studies teacher at Odenville Middle to social studies teacher at Ragland High; and Corey Allen Young, from bus driver transport at Moody Jr. High to bus driver transport at St. Clair County High.

 Change of contract: Mitchell F. Miller, from logistics/project manager in technology to systems analyst in technology.